muireannspain/low_speed_AV/README.md

 # low_speed_AV
-This is a path following algorithm(MPC) with visualization under ROS archetecture from 2019-2020 MEng Capstone Project: Heavy Load Low Speed AV.
+This is a ROS package including a path following algorithm(MPC) and its visualization.
+It comes from 2019-2020 MEng Capstone Project: Heavy Load Low Speed AV.

 ## Requirements
 - Ubuntu